 “Leave it at reception,” Scott shouted.
 “I’ll get to it later.”

-He listened to the footsteps as they made there way back down the hall and happy that Peter had responded he began to wash in earnest.
+He listened to the footsteps as they made their way back down the hall, and happy that Peter had responded, he began to wash in earnest.

 It didn’t take him long before he was reading the telegram.

 Scott Garret ‘Lancer’ is it? –stop- Great to hear you’re in San Francisco my friend –stop- would be delighted if you would stay with us –stop-and insulted if you didn’t-stop- Come tomorrow morning my friend-stop- and stay as long as you like- stop-looking forward to seeing you again Scott, it’s been too long-stop-

 He ate a hearty dinner and retired early that night anticipating his stay at Peter Smyth’s house.